 Newspapers of the day made no more mention of the Lexington or her crew, but the storm Captain Morgan referred to was one of the most destructive ever recorded on the North Carolina coast.

-To this day, no authentic information has been found that gives the names of the many vessels totally lost or the number of people drowned during the storm of July 15, 1842.
+To this day, no authentic information has been found that gives the names of the many vessels totally lost or the number of people drowned during the storm of July 15, 1842, though the following newspaper article fits the time frame and lists several vessels.
 Captain Etheridge of Chicamacomico said that he saw large numbers of dead horses and cattle drifting down the sound.
 Two unknown vessels were capsized and beaten to pieces in the breakers on Diamond Shoals, their entire crews lost, and 7 men who went out later to try and salvage some of the wrecked cargo were also drowned.

 Fourteen vessels were reported ashore between New Inlet and Ocracoke, including a large English schooner, with the owner and one of his daughters on board—both of whom lost all their personal belongings when the vessel was destroyed.
 Fourteen more ships were reported aground on the sound side of Ocracoke Inlet and presumed lost.